ssp21/ssp21-spec/ssp21.md

 Secure SCADA Protocol (SSP) is cryptographic wrapper designed to secure point-to-multipoint serial protocols, or to act as a security layer for new SCADA applications.
 It is intended to fill a gap where existing technologies like TLS are not applicable, or require too much processing power or bandwidth.
-It can be used as a protocol agnostic bump in the wire (BitW) at outstation endpoints or as a bump in the stack (BitS) on the master or the outstation.
+It can be used as a protocol agnostic bump in the wire (BitW) at initiator endpoints or as a bump in the stack (BitS) on the master or the outstation.
 No provision is made for retrofitting masters with a BitW as we assume that masters can be much more easily upgraded than outstations.

 # Requirements